 Through these friendships, she discovered incredible gratitude and grace, changing her and all of us that have been lucky enough to hear their stories.

-This June while we celebrated the 75th anniversary of the D-Day landings with our friends, Christian and our fantastic crew were able to host 11 focus group screenings at 5 different venues.
-Each screening was unique, challenging, and deeply emotional.
+This June while we celebrated the 75th anniversary of the D-Day landings with our friends, Christian and our fantastic crew were able to host 11 focus group events at 5 different venues.
+Each event was unique, challenging, and deeply emotional.
 There are many, many stories to tell from our time in Normandy which Christian will be sharing on upcoming episodes of our podcast, Documentary First.